 At St Hilda's College, there are dedicated facilities for both undergraduate and graduate students, who are members of the JCR and MCR respectively.

-The Junior Common Room (JCR) is both a place that has a bar, lounge area with a television and selection of newspapers, and a buttery, or snack bar; and a term for all the undergraduate students in College.
-The JCR committee represents the views and interests of undergraduates to the officers and decision-making bodies of the College, promotes the welfare of its members, and organizes social activities.
-Find out more on the JCR committee’s website, the JCR Facebook page or in Part A.2 of the Student Handbook.
+The Junior Common Room (JCR) has two meanings - it is both a place that has a bar, lounge area with a television and selection of newspapers, and a buttery, and it is used as a term for all the undergraduates in College.
+The JCR Committee represents the views and interests of undergraduates to the officers and decision-making bodies of the College, promotes the welfare of its members, and organises social activities.
+Find out more on the JCR website, the JCR Facebook page or in the Student Handbook.

 Please note that the JCR website will not necessarily represent the official views of the College.